jellyfin/jellyfin.org/docs/general/testing/web/index.md

 Each PR of [Jellyfin Web](https://github.com/jellyfin/jellyfin-web) and [Jellyfin Vue](https://github.com/jellyfin/jellyfin-vue) is automatically deployed to Cloudflare Pages.
 Please follow the steps below on how to test them.

 1. Find the PR you would like to checkout in the list of open PRs.
 [PRs for Jellyfin Web](https://github.com/jellyfin/jellyfin-web/pulls), [PRs for Jellyfin Vue](https://github.com/jellyfin/jellyfin-vue/pulls)
-2. There should be a comment from `jellyfin-bot` with a link to a deployed version of this PR.
+2. There should be a comment from `jellyfin-bot` with a link to a deployed version of the current PR.
 Click on the link next to `Preview URL` to open a hosted instance of the current PR.
    ![CF Pages Comment](/images/docs/testing/web/cf-pages-comment.png)
 3. Clicking on the link in the comment will open an instance of the client you are testing.
-For Jellyfin Web, it will be linked to a demo server.
-If you wish to connect to a different server, simply click the `Change Server` button.
-For Jellyfin Vue, a demo server can be connected with this address: `https://demo.jellyfin.org/unstable/`.
-The demo instance can be logged in using credentials provided on the login page.
+For Jellyfin Web, it will be linked automatically to our demo server.
+For Jellyfin Vue, you can connect to the demo server with this address: `https://demo.jellyfin.org/unstable/`.
+The credentials will be provided on the login page.

+If you wish to connect to a different server, click the `Change Server` button in the apps at the login screen.
+Alternatively, enter a different server address in Jellyfin Vue when first prompted to add a server.

 :::caution